Consensus Algorithms and the Decomposition-Separation Theorem

 \section{Conclusion}

-We considered a general linear distributed averaging algorithm in discrete time.
-Following the work by Touri and Nedi\'c \cite{Touri:3}, and recalling the notion of jets from \cite{Blackwell:45}, we introduced a property of chains of stochastic matrices, i.e., the infinite jet-flow property, that happens to be a fairly strong necessary condition for ergodicity of the chain.
+We considered a general linear distributed averaging algorithm in both discrete time and continuous time.
+Following \cite{Touri:3}, and recalling the notion of jets from \cite{Blackwell:45}, we introduced a property of chains of stochastic matrices, more precisely, the infinite jet-flow property in the discrete time case.
+The latter property is shown to be a strong necessary condition for ergodicity of the chain.
 Moreover, for the chain to be class-ergodic, the infinite jet-flow property must hold over each connected component of the infinite flow graph, as defined in \cite{Touri:11c}.

-We then illustrated the close relationship between the D-S Theorem by Sonin \cite{Sonin:08} and convergence properties of consensus algorithms.
-By employing the D-S Theorem, we showed that the necessary conditions found earlier, are also sufficient in case the chain is of the class $\mathcal{P}^*$ \cite{Touri:11c}.
-We argued that the previous related results in the literature, \cite{Hend:11,Bolouki:12b,Touri:11c} in particular, can be simply implied by the equivalent conditions that we obtained.
-In future work, we shall extend our results to the case when the number of agents increases to infinity, although the D-S Theorem holds only if $N$ is finite.
+We then illustrated the close relationship between Sonin's D-S Theorem and convergence properties of linear consensus algorithms.
+By employing the D-S Theorem, we showed in the discrete time case that the necessary conditions found earlier are also sufficient in case the chain is in Class $\mathcal{P}^*$ \cite{Touri:11c}.
+We argued that the obtained equivalent conditions for ergodicity and class-ergodicity of chains in Class $\mathcal{P}^*$ can subsume the previous related results in the literature, \cite{Hend:11,Bolouki:12b,Touri:11c} in particular.

+A geometric approach was then introduced to interpret the jets in the D-S Theorem.
+The approach turned out to be a powerful method to rediscover our aforementioned results, and also to extend them to the continuous time case.
+In future work, we shall attempt an extension of our results to the case when the number of agents increases to infinity, although the D-S Theorem holds only if $N$ is finite.